Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         This requires a modded Nintendo DSi system.
 If your Nintendo DSi is not modded, please follow [dsi.cfw.guide](https://dsi.cfw.guide) to install it.

-    #### Installing akmenu-next Nintendo DSi version
+    #### Installing AKMenu-Next Nintendo DSi Edition

     1. Download the latest release of [akmenu-next DSi Edition.](https://github.com/coderkei/akmenu-next/releases/latest/download/akmenu-next-dsi.zip)

     1. Extract the downloaded `akmenu-next-dsi.zip` file with [7-Zip](https://www.7-zip.org/).

         !!! warning

-        If you are using Twilightmenu++ and want to dual boot akmenu-next, do not copy over `BOOT.NDS` as this will overwrite the one Twilightmenu++ uses.
+            If you are using TWiLight Menu++ and want to dual boot akmenu-next, do not copy over `BOOT.NDS` as this will overwrite the one TWiLight Menu++ uses.
-        You can instead launch `akmenu-next.dsi` with Twilightmenu++ or Unlaunch.
+            You can instead launch `akmenu-next.dsi` with TWiLight Menu++ or Unlaunch.

     1. From within the akmenu-next files, copy the following files/folders to your SD card root: